Frequently Answered Questions about our application process

 We accept applications in three formats:

-- In the interests of saving the entrepreneur’s time, we accept applications made to our peer organizations — Agora Partnerships, Echoing Green, Fledge, Global Social Benefit Institute, Seed Spot, Uncharted, & Village Capital.
-Additional applications may also be accepted, but should be confirmed with our staff
+- In the interests of saving the entrepreneur’s time, we accept applications made to our peer organizations — Agora Partnerships, Echoing Green, Fledge, Global Social Benefit Institute, Seed Spot, Uncharted, &/or Village Capital.

 - Applicants are also welcome and encouraged to submit existing executive summary documents, provided they answer the questions presented by our online form.

-After applications are received, they go through a 5-step process.
+After applications are received, they go through this process.

 Step 1: Removing non-viable applications

 This done by MCN staff.
 About 1/3rd of our applicants do not fit our criteria.
-Most of them have not read our website, and do not realize we are not a grant-making entity.
+Most of these folks have not read our website, and do not realize we are not a grant-making entity.

 Step 2: Selecting Semi-Finalists